rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 When using Nvidia GPUs, threads are packed in so-called warps of 32 threads which execute instructions simultaneously (SIMD).
 In the same way, when a memory request if performed, (like load one FP64 number from global memory), it is not done for a single one, but in packs of so-called *sectors* of 32 bytes (i.e. 4 FP64 numbers).
 Another way to say this is that the memory access granularity of the GPU is of 32 bytes.
 As a result, the best case scenario for a warp load, is that it requires data that is coalescing:

 ![alt text](image-9.png)
-**Figure 7:** Coalesced memory accesses ([Source](https://www.nvidia.com/en-us/on-demand/session/gtc24-s62191/)).
+**Figure 7:** Coalesced memory accesses ([Source](https://www.Nvidia.com/en-us/on-demand/session/gtc24-s62191/)).

 In this ideal case, each thread is loading a FP64 number.
 There are 32 threads in a warps so this amount to 32 FP64 number, e.g. 256 bytes which is 8 sectors.
 This is very efficient because 256 bytes are loaded, and 256 bytes are used: the bandwidth of the GPU is fully used.
 Let's now look at the worst case scenario:

 ![alt text](image-10.png)
 **Figure 8:** strided memory accesses.
-Adapted from [source](https://www.nvidia.com/en-us/on-demand/session/gtc24-s62191/).
+Adapted from [source](https://www.Nvidia.com/en-us/on-demand/session/gtc24-s62191/).

 In this case, each thread is still loading a FP64 numbers, but there is a sector-wide stride between threads.
 Since a FP64 number cannot be loaded "on it's own", a whole sector is loaded for each.
 As a result 32 sectors = 1024 bytes are loaded, for only 256 bytes used.
-This means that only a quarter of the bandwitdh is used, and the case gets worst if you are working with smaller a datatype.
+This means that only a quarter of the bandwidth is used, and the case gets worst if you are working with smaller a datatype.

 #### Profiler diagnosis

 The ratio of bytes loaded to bytes used per memory request is actually shown in the memory workload analysis.
-For example, for [sample-1-fixed.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-1-fixed.ncu-rep):
+For example, for [sample-1-fixed.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-1-fixed.ncu-rep):
 ![alt text](image-12.png)
 **Figure 9:** DRAM Global Load Access Pattern warning for `sample-1-fixed.cpp`.

 We see that for each 32 bytes sector transmitted, "only" 28.4 are used.
 This is pretty good of course as this code is very simple.
 But for more complicated operations, such as numerical simulation on unstructured meshes, this can be very bad.
 This section of `ncu` is helpful to detect that precise issue and evaluate the efficiency of a solution.

+The "Source Counter" section also detects uncoalesced Global memory accesses, for instance in [compute-bound-kernel.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/compute-bound-kernel.ncu-rep), we can read: *This kernel has uncoalesced global accesses resulting in a total of 434661683 excessive sectors (74% of the total 590018216 sectors).*

 #### Advices
 These observations should make you want to think about your data layout.
 In particular, **you should organize your data so that neighboring threads are working on neighboring data**.
 This means that there is not one universal answer on which storage is better for a dense matrix, row-major or column-major.
 If you are doing matrix-vector product, sure, row-major is better as it will be more cache friendly and coalescing.
 If you do matrix-transpose-vector product, you want column-major.
 In the same way, there is no universal answer to the debate Array of Structure vs. Structure of Array.
 It all depends on what you will be doing with your data, how you will iterate over it.
 In other words, **match your data layout with your iteration layout**.
 You will hear people say things like *"LayoutLeft (column-major) is best on GPU, LayoutRight (row-major) is best on CPU"*.
 This is **not** a general truth.<!--- It might be the case for specific codes that work on arrays of specific size, for instance `A[M][N]` with $M\gg N$ and a specific type of operations on it.
 But this cannot be taught as a generality  ---> Let's look at an example: